themihirmathur/WHATS-CHAT/README.md

 1. Log in with your credentials (Name).
 2. Start sending messages to other users in the chat room.
 3. Enjoy secure and real-time encrypted conversations.

+## ACKNOWLEDGEMENTS

+* The AES encryption algorithm implementation is based on the [`crypto-js`](https://www.npmjs.com/package/crypto-js) library.
+* The Socket.io library is utilized for real-time communication.

 <h2>VISION OF THIS PROJECT</h2>